Tiv people: Dressing (A'nger)

 The traditional attire is the black-and-white-striped a'nger.
 When the Tiv people arrived at their current location several centuries earlier, they discovered that the zebra they used to hunt for meat and skin, used for ceremonial attire, was not native to the area.
 When they acquired the skill of the loom, they decided to honor their heritage by weaving a cloth with black-and-white stripes, reminiscent of the zebra skin; this would then be made the preferred attire.
 Initially, it was a simple cloth to be draped around the torso.
-Nowadays, it is made into elaborate robes, such as those worn by the traditional rulers and elders – from the Tor Tiv downwards.
+Nowadays, it is made into elaborate robes, such as those worn by the traditional rulers and elders – from the Tor Tiv downward.

 The black-and-white color of the necklaces worn by the traditional rulers has been chosen to match the robes.